bernie4375/FCL-potential-autoISF/README.md

      This branch is temp. in use to prepare for the new autoISF 3.0.1

-     To view odt files, click on desired file, then click on "download raw" button (in the smaller, middle grey field)
+     To view odt files, click on desired file, then click on "download raw" button (middle of 5 buttons in grey field, above right)

      Section 02  requires dev/early testers review in line 70